 Balance Passion with Respect.
 Creative people can be a arrogant about their ideas—and overestimate how important their ideas are to the client’s business.
 Clients have a dozen balls in the air, of which marketing is just one.
 An agency’s job is to deliver value, not annoy the client with too much focus on creative brilliance.
 Respect the client’s time and their knowledge of their own business, and look for ways to bring great ideas that deliver results.

 Bring positive energy to client interactions.
-Bring them a cup of coffee when you take a morning meeting.
-Send them tickets to a local minor league ballgame.
-Invite them to a Friday happy hour with agency staff.
-Join them on a cause-related charitable effort.
+Invite them to a virtual happy hour with agency staff.
+Join them in a cause-related charitable effort.
 Always ask, “How can we help?”
 Bring them good news, not just problems or issues to be sorted out.
 Be people the client will be glad to see coming in the door.